Last revised 2019 (changes to membership categories and fees to be implemented in 2020)

 Treasurer – A Treasurer shall be elected every third calendar year.

-Member at Large – Awards – The Member at Large – Awards shall be elected every odd calendar year.
+Member at Large – Communications/Awards – shall be elected every odd calendar year.

-Member at Large – Nominations/Membership – The Member at Large Nominations/Membership shall be elected every even calendar year.
+Member at Large – Nominations/Membership – shall be elected every even calendar year.

 Duties of Officers:

-The officers shall perform duties pertaining to their offices and other duties as may be assigned by the Council in the Board Job Descriptions document approved in 2007.
+The officers shall perform duties pertaining to their offices as outlined in the CNSA Governance Manual.

 Article 5: Committees